REV·WIRE

 How long until I see whether this works?

-First scorecard within 24 hours of connection.
-First aging-quote alert usually fires within the first week.
+First scorecard within 7 days of connection.
+First aging quote alert usually fires shortly after.
 Every shop has at least one quote sitting unworked right now.
 You either come out with numbers you can defend in the next leadership meeting, or you don't.
 No soft verdicts.

 What does Revalytics actually touch in our systems?